hauleth/hauleth/content/post/treachery-of-representation.md

----
++++
-title: "Treachery of Representation"
+title = "Treachery of Representation" date = 2020-04-27
-date: 2020-04-27T13:06:26+02:00
-lastmod: 2020-04-27T13:06:26+02:00
+lastmod = 2020-04-27T13:06:26+02:00
-description: |
+description = """
-    Representation is not data - something that developers (and not only them) often forgot when working with different data.
+Representation is not data - something that developers (and not only them) often forgot when working with different data."""

-tags:
-  - programming
-  - linguistic
-  - culture
----
+[taxonomies]
+tags = [
+  "programming",
+  "linguistic",
+  "culture"
+]
++++

 ![Treachery of Images](/img/treachery-of-images.jpg)